michaldrabik/showly-2.0/README.md

 Few things surely could be adressed:

 - Overall architecture should be simplified and refactored into more strict feature-based one
+- Single responsibility principle is broken and should be refactored in a few places like some of the Use Cases
 - Retrofit could be replaced in favor of Ktor Client
 - Jetpack Compose migration (although there is no **_real_** benefit of it currently from end-user point of view)
 - Add more unit tests to complete suite and increase coverage